 Before you apply to transfer to another programme of study it is essential that you get advice and understand all the implications.
+You shoudl talk with your supervisor in the firts instance, and may also find it helpful to talk with a Student Adviser about the financial implications of transferrring.
+Information about the Student Advisers, including their contact details, can be found at: https://www.york.ac.uk/students/support/student-hub/ .

 You will need academic advice as the change may affect the modules you take.
 You will need to accumulate sufficient credits to obtain an award (360 for a three-year degree, 480 for a four-year degree and 600 for a five-year degree).

 Your career options may also be affected.
 Your supervisor or another academic in your current department will be able to help as will Careers and Placements.
+Further information about Careers and Placements can be found at: https://www.york.ac.uk/about/departments/support-and-admin/careers/ .

 The further along you are in your programme of study the fewer options you will have.
 Firstly, there are funding implications associated with changes after completion of the first year.
 It is also very unusual for a change to be approved after the end of the second year (except to a longer or shorter variant of the same programme).

-Talk to staff in the department(s) you wish to transfer to.
+You should talk to staff in the department(s) you wish to transfer to.
 You could also talk to students on the programme to make sure that it is the right option for you.

 If you pay tuition fees at the home rate, changing the duration of your studies can affect your entitlement to financial support.
 The rules are complicated, so it is important to get advice from the Student Advisers at the Student Hub.
+Go to https://www.york.ac.uk/students/support/student-hub/ for further information.

-You must have a good academic standing in your current department and able to meet the academic criteria and requirements for the new programme.
 If you are applying to transfer to a new department, your application must be approved and signed by your original department and your new department.

 It may not be possible for you to start your new programme until the next available opportunity (usually Autumn Term).
 In this case, you’ll need to take a leave of absence for the rest of the session or successfully complete the academic year in your current course.
 You must check if this will affect your entitlement to Student Loans and other funding with the Student Advisers.